Jarv1sGH/CricInator/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+You will need to create a .env file in the parent folder and add REACT_APP_CRICBUZZ_API_KEY= "your rapid api key here" in the env file.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.